KainAber/archive-trap/README.md

 The `display by` argument can be set to `filters` or `entries` where the former displays results grouped by filters (entries may appear multiple times) and the latter displays each entry exactly once and summarises the relevant filters.

+There is an optional argument `max retries` for `run settings` which allows the user to set the maximally allowed retries per search chunk.
+If no value is passed, the default is set to `3`.

 ### Data

 **Example:**